Priorat DOQ: History

 Early on, winemaking cooperatives dominated.
 Much of the development of Priorat wines to top class is credited to Carles Pastrana, René Barbier and Álvaro Palacios.
 Winemaker Barbier, then active at a winery in Rioja owned by the Palacios family, bought his first land for Priorat vineyards in 1979, convinced of the region's potential.
 At this stage, there were 600 ha of Priorat vineyards.
 In the 1980s, he convinced others, including Palacios, to follow suit and plant new vineyards in suitable locations, all named Clos.
-For the first three vintages, 1989–1991, the group of five wineries pooled their grapes, shared a winery in Gratallops, and made one wine sold under five labels: Clos Mogador (Barbier), Clos Dofi (Palacios, later renamed to Finca Dofi), Clos Erasmus, Clos Martinet and Clos de l'Obac.
+For the first three vintages, 1989–1991, the group of five wineries pooled their grapes, shared a winery in Gratallops, and made one wine sold under five labels: Clos Mogador (Barbier), Clos Dofi (Palacios, later renamed to Finca Dofi), Clos Erasmus (Daphne Glorian), Clos Martinet (Josep Lluis Perez, now referred to as Mas Martinet), and Clos de l'Obac (Pastrana).
 From 1992, these wines were made separately.
 In 1993, Palacios produced a wine called L'Ermita sourced from very old Priorat vines, which led to an increased interest in using the region's existing vineyards to produce wines in a new style.

 The Catalan authorities approved of Priorat's elevation from DO to DOQ status in 2000, but national level confirmation from the Spanish Government in Madrid came only on 6 July 2009.
 In the period from 2000 to 2009, when it was approved as DOQ but not yet as DOCa, despite the fact that these designations were exactly the same but in Catalan and Spanish, respectively, the situation was somewhat confused.
 A new set of DOQ rules was approved by the Catalan government in 2006.
 The regulatory body moved from Reus to Torroja del Priorat in 1999.